seattletimes/opensesme/README.md

 - `OUTPUT_DIR` - Destination for moved files

 There is also a `$LOGFILE` variable that is set to `/var/log/opensesme.log` by default.

+There is a function `configcheck` that is used to do a (currently very basic) check on requested config files.

 Planned improvements:
 - Support for `PERFORM` - to specify modifications to be performed to a file (i.e. `sed`, `tr`, etc) if `MODIFY` is `true`